 There's this slightly curious thing that's happened in this example.
 Doesn't this number feel a little too low?
 My radar -- So this is a conditional probability, given that my radar said there is something out there, that there is indeed something there.
 So it's sort of the probability that our radar gave the correct answer.
 Now, the specs of our radar we're pretty good.
 In this situation, it gives you the correct answer 99% of the time.
 In this situation, it gives you the correct answer 99% of the time.
-In this situation, it gives you the
+In this situation, it gives you the correct answer 90% of the time.
+So you would think that your radar there is really reliable.

 But yet here the radar recorded something, but the chance that the answer that you get out of this is the right one, given that it recorded something, the chance that there is an airplane out there is only 30%.
 So you cannot really rely on the measurements from your radar, even though the specs of the radar were really good.
 What's the reason for this?
 Well, the reason is that false alarms are pretty common.
 Most of the time there's nothing.
 And there's a ten percent probability of false alarms.
 So there's roughly a ten percent probability that in any given experiment, you have a false alarm.
 And there is about the five percent probability that something out there and your radar gets it.
 So when your radar records something, it's actually more likely to be a false alarm rather than being an actual airplane.
 This has probability ten percent roughly.
 This has probability roughly five percent